Bi-Level Route Optimization and Path Planning with Hazard Exploration: Conclusion and Future Work

 This study presents a novel bi-level framework considering hazard exploration in UAV-based monitoring.
 Our approach efficiently balances exploration and exploitation in dynamic environments by integrating high-level route optimization with low-level path planning.
 The introduction of an edge-based CVT for pseudo-node placement significantly improves coverage, while Bayesian inference-based path planning maximizes information gain within constrained budgets.
 Simulation results validate the effectiveness of our method in improving hazard monitoring in uncertain environments.

-For future work, we aim to enhance path planning phase adaptively by dynamically adjusting the path budget based on real-time exploration feedback, enabling effective replanning.
-Furthermore, we plan to develop an iterative framework that integrates both routing and path planning for scenarios requiring continuous monitoring, where route optimization and path planning continuously update based on new hazard data to enhance responsiveness to evolving conditions.
+For future work, we aim to enhance the path-planning phase by dynamically adjusting the path budget in response to real-time exploration feedback, enabling more effective replanning.
+We also plan to develop an iterative framework that integrates routing and path planning for continuous-monitoring scenarios, where both are updated based on new hazard data to improve responsiveness to evolving conditions.